ADDVulcan/Writeups/The Intercept 2021/Boots Boots/README.md

 ### Full Flag Solve

-Unfortunately, *mossman* was at lunch and the only one able to record the hardware.
+Unfortunately, *mossmann* was at lunch and the only one able to record the hardware.
 This caused a less pleasant lunch experience as *coflynn* harassed him to record the full sequence, taking advantage of the fact he was 3 hours ahead in time and thus well outside of regular lunch time windows.

 With a longer recording, the same advanced audio analysis technique was used to convert the recording into a longer sequence.
 Again using the automated tooling to ensure little true knowledge was gained, we find the flag: